A Brief History of Garlands

 There is still the same commitment to the organic ethos.
 As Gabriel Hutchings wrote in his 2000 article: “There are many reasons for going organic.
 For some people it is the knowledge that this type of farming provides the environmental benefits of maintaining a natural ecosystem.
 For others it is simply the understanding that organic farming cares about the welfare of farm animals.
 For the majority though, it is the fact that organic products are simply healthy and pure.
 Free from chemicals (fertilisers, pesticides and fungicides), hormone and antibiotic residues, organic foods are not only safer to eat but also reduce the instances of food intolerances.
 What’s more, organic foods taste better and are higher in natural vitamins, minerals and enzymes.”

-Abi and her staff – Carissa, Sophie and Rachel – are committed to providing a better place to shop, a friendly, informed service, and creating an enjoyable shopping environment.
+Abi and her staff – Carissa, Sophie and John – are committed to providing a better place to shop, a friendly, informed service, and creating an enjoyable shopping environment.